The project itself :

 User Research

 I conducted qualitative interviews with stroke survivors, veterans with combat-related neurological injuries, and specialized medical caregivers to map the psychological and physical impact of losing proprioception.
-These conversations revealed that the primary barrier to recovery isn't just physical—it is a profound "disconnect" in sensory feedback loops that strips away a user’s sense of autonomy and environmental grounding.
+These conversations revealed that the primary barrier to recovery isn't just physical—it was a profound "disconnect" in sensory feedback loops that strips away a user’s sense of autonomy and environmental grounding.

 Pain Points